-Passport Validity: Recommended six months beyond date of entry into Turkey
+Passport Validity: Passports must be valid for six months beyond your entry date

 Obey all Turkish visa regulations and maintain valid residence permits at all times.
 The U.S. Embassy is unable to assist with Turkish immigration or visa-related matters.
 Turkish authorities enforce immigration laws.

 - Passports must be valid for six months beyond your entry date.
 You will be denied entry into Turkey if there is not enough space for entry and exit stamps in your passport.

 - You need a visa to travel to Turkey.
 For tourism or commercial travel of up to 90 days within a 180 day period, obtain a Turkish visa from Turkish missions abroad or from the e-Visa application system prior to arrival.

 - U.S. citizens traveling on cruise ships can enter visa-free for a maximum of 72 hours with permission from authorities at the port of entry.

 - Get entry and exit stamps.
 You must have a Turkish entry stamp to fly domestically.
 Get an exit stamp in your passport when leaving the country or you may face difficulties re-entering Turkey in the future and a fine.

 - If you are planning to work, study, or conduct academic or scientific research in Turkey, you must receive a visa from a Turkish embassy or consulate before arriving in Turkey.
 Visit “Living in Turkey” for more information.